JOB OPENING

 Emergency Services Dispatcher

-• You must be able to communicate effectively in writing, in person and/or over the telephone and radio.
+• Must be able to communicate effectively in writing, in person and/or over the telephone and radio.

-• You must be able to type a minimum of 35 correct words a minute.
+• Must be able to type a minimum of 35 correct words a minute.

-• You must be willing to work any shift to which you are assigned.
+• Must be willing to work any shift to which you are assigned.

-• You must be willing to remain on duty when activated for an emergency such as a hurricane.
+• Must be willing to remain on duty when activated for an emergency such as a hurricane.

-• There are a minimum of six dispatchers on duty at all times, seven days a week, 24 hours a day, including holidays and weekends.
+• There are a minimum of six dispatchers on duty at all times.

 • The initial training period is between 6 months and 9 months.